Fire Risk Assessment · Crewe

 Care homes and healthcare premises

-Care homes, GP surgeries, and healthcare premises across Crewe.
-CQC-ready documentation, PEEP review, and progressive horizontal evacuation strategy included.
+Care homes, GP surgeries, and healthcare premises across Crewe and Cheshire East.
+CQC-ready documentation, PEEP review, and progressive horizontal evacuation strategy included as standard.

 Offices & commercial